Taxco Mexico: Things to Do, Where to Stay + What to Eat

 When you first arrive, I recommend following the path past all of the pools until you reach the area where you need to pay a guide (cost by donation) to take you further.

-Once you finish exploring this area, you’ll have a good idea of which swimming areas you prefer.
-And you’ll be ready to cool off!
+Continue with the guide to the end.
+And now you have a good idea of which swimming areas you prefer.
+Plus you’ll be ready to cool off!
 Other activities include a zip line that flies high above the pools.

 Food and drinks are available to purchase from several vendors or you can bring your own.
 Tables and chairs are available for an extra cost.
 Although there are also places to sit along the edge of the pools.

-How to Get to Pozas Azules
+How to Get to Pozas Azules near Taxco

 Inside a colectivo van, a man's hand rests on the steering wheel.
 On the windshield reads Pozas Azules backwards as well as hanging religious art.